Graduate Students

 Area of study: Social Psychology

-Background: Jailekha graduated with a BA in Psychology and Economics from Colgate University in 2021.
-Her undergraduate honors thesis studied differences in mind perception and dehumanization among Black and White participants exposed to racially diverse targets.
+Background: Jailekha graduated with a double major in Psychology and Economics from Colgate University in 2021.
+Her undergraduate honors thesis studied differences in mind perception and dehumanization among Black and White participants exposed to racially diverse characters.
 She worked at her alma mater for a year afterwards while remotely volunteering at the Tufts University Social Cognition Lab.

-Future plans: Become a full-time faculty member, serve as a mentor to people from underrepresented groups in STEM, and find time to cook and travel.
+Future plans: Becoming a full-time faculty member, serving as a mentor to people from underrepresented groups, and teaching methods and statistics in an accessible (and fun!) way.
+Spending time with loved ones, and continuing to do ballet and write fiction!

 Email